Non-residential buildings: Volume-based pricing for water consumption

 This ecofiscal measure is separate from the special water tax shown on your yearly property tax bill.

-Owners of non-residential buildings with two residential dwellings will see their bill calculated as follows:
+Owners of non-residential buildings with two residential dwellings will see their 2025 bill for the 2024 water consumption calculated as follows:

 2,300 m³